 Veterans

 Studies about eating disorders in veteran populations primarily involve only female samples.
 By and large, prevalence estimates range widely.
-In one study using a registry of male and female veterans, the lifetime prevalence for an eating disorder was 1.5% and eating disorders were more frequently co-occurring with depression for women than men.
-There is some data to suggest that the prevalence of eating disorders among veterans has increased in the last decade, which may in part be due to shifting demographics (i.e., more females in the service).
+In one study using a registry of male and female veterans, the lifetime prevalence of an eating disorder was 1.5%.
+And, eating disorders were more frequently co-occurring with depression for women than men.
+Some data suggests that the prevalence of eating disorders among veterans has increased in the last decade.
+This may in part be due to shifting demographics (i.e., more females in the service).

 Potential Risk Factors

-When taken together, the themes and findings reported on disordered eating and eating disorders in the military confirm a picture of increased risk.
-Beyond the physical standards associated with military service job performance – which are a known risk factor in other groups, such as weight class sport athletes and dancers, in which individuals may take drastic measures to meet performance expectations – there may be some risk factors more uniquely salient for servicepeople:
+Taken together, the themes and findings reported on disordered eating and eating disorders in the military confirm a picture of increased risk.
+The physical standards associated with military service job performance are a known risk factor in other groups, such as weight class sport athletes and dancers, in which individuals may take drastic measures to meet performance expectations.
+There are also risk factors more uniquely salient for servicepeople:

 - The experience of food insecurity during wartime military service can impact eating behavior and food choices during and after service.

-- Post-traumatic stress disorder (PTSD) is known to be both more prevalent in military versus civilian populations, and a potential predictor for disordered eating behaviors in military populations.
+- Post-traumatic stress disorder (PTSD) is known to be both more prevalent in military versus civilian populations.
+This is a potential predictor for disordered eating behaviors in military populations.

-- Specifically, military-related trauma for male veterans and sexual trauma (but not combat exposure) for female veterans have been shown to be associated with eating disorders and related symptoms.
+- Military-related trauma for male veterans and sexual trauma (but not combat exposure) for female veterans are specifically associated with eating disorders and related symptoms.

 Progress through Policy

-Just as the military aims to protect us, researchers and policymakers have promising ideas of how to use what is now known about disordered eating and eating disorders in the military to protect our servicepeople (past, present, and future) from additional risk.
+The military aims to protect us.
+And researchers and policymakers have promising ideas of how to use what is now known about disordered eating and eating disorders in the military to protect our servicepeople (past, present, and future) from additional risk.

-One suggestion being made by experts in this area is for the military to consider adding a metabolic panel to accompany the semiannual fitness tests to get a better sense of holistic fitness.
-Simply put, body size is not necessarily the best measure of physical readiness to serve.
-And, multi-dimensional, comprehensive assessment may help decrease the stigma and pressure surrounding body size (which is associated with problematic, disordered eating- and weight-related behaviors).
-Second, increasing educational efforts on eating disorders amongst military leaders and healthcare providers may allow for increased early detection and intervention, both of which are associated with improved outcomes.
+Experts in this area suggest that the military consider adding a metabolic panel to accompany the semiannual fitness tests.
+This may assist measuring holistic fitness.
+Body size is not necessarily the best measure of physical readiness to serve.
+Multidimensional, comprehensive assessment can decrease the stigma and pressure surrounding body size.
+Increasing educational efforts on eating disorders amongst military leaders and healthcare providers may allow for increased early detection and intervention.
+This is critical as it’s associated with improved outcomes.

 Bottom line: We must serve our military better on this issue so that they can continue to serve us well.